For the Next Time it Hits You – A Guide to Depression and Anxiety

 For the first 38 years of my life, without realizing it, I had an intense amount of religious guilt rolling around in the back of my head.
 I carried around the constant fear of eternal damnation and that took a heavy toll on my well being and was the fuel behind some depressive episodes.

-When I say insights happen upon me, I mean, sometimes I “hear things”.
+Sometimes, insights happen upon me.
+And when I say insights happen upon me, I mean, sometimes I “hear things”.
 Don’t worry!
 I don’t hear things in the schizophrenic sense, I “hear things” in the sense that a new thought will just appear in my head and surprise me.
 Maybe it’s a message from the beyond, maybe it’s my subconscious, maybe it’s my “higher self”, who knows, but it happens and it’s wildly helpful.

 So, one day I was just walking through my kitchen while in the midst of a depressive episode and what I call a “shame spiral”.
 My head was caught in a loop of trying to figure out what I needed to do to not suffer the eternal damnation, and then, the thought appeared… “This experience is for you.”